-(e) Assess two non-price factors that might affect the demand for premium priced cars in the UK. (-) (8)
+(e) Assess two non-price factors that might affect the demand for premium priced cars in the UK.
+(8)

-The Chief Executive has reorganised management by taking out a level of the hierarchy in Aston Martin's organisational structure. (f) Assess the likely impact of this change on the motivation of the workforce.
+(f) Assess the likely impact of this change on the motivation of the workforce.
 (10)

-(Total for Question 1 = 30 marks)

-(Total for Question 1 = 50 marks)

-TOTAL FOR SECTION A = 30 MARKS

-.
-JIMET ON PERTION A - DO MANNO

-SECTION B

-Read Extract B before answering Question 2.
+SECTION B Read Extract B before answering Question 2.
 Write your answers in the spaces provided.

-Extract B

-Approved Food

-Entrepreneur Dan Cluderay, started his business, Approved Food, on a market stall and it has now expanded to be the largest online retailer of food and drinks that are near their use-by date.
+Extract B Approved Food Entrepreneur Dan Cluderay, started his business, Approved Food, on a market stall and it has now expanded to be the largest online retailer of food and drinks that are near their use-by date.
 In 2013 Approved Food's turnover reached £4 million and its 50 employees were shipping out more than 2 000 orders each week from its 60 000 sq ft warehouse in Sheffield.
 Dan's business objective is to save shoppers 60-70% on each order.

-with

-The rise of Approved Food coincides with a growing awareness that our obsession with use-by dates is resulting in more than a million tonnes of food waste a year.
+5 The rise of Approved Food coincides with a growing awareness that our obsession with use-by dates is resulting in more than a million tonnes of food waste a year.
 This week, a government advisory body called the Waste & Resources Action Programme (WRAP), reported that supermarkets were being "overly cautious" with their use-by labelling.

-It estimated that shoppers could save £600 million a year - about £25 per household - if they were given an extra day to eat products such as fruit, vegetables and fresh meat.
+10 It estimated that shoppers could save £600 million a year - about £25 per household - if they were given an extra day to eat products such as fruit, vegetables and fresh meat.
 Approved Food does not sell chilled or frozen goods, it only sells packaged products such as rice, chocolate, crisps and toiletries.

-(Source: adapted from www.express.co.uk/life-style/life/561869/Approved-Food-Dan-Cluderay-fortune-selling-food-past-best-before-date)
+15 (Source: adapted from www.express.co.uk/life-style/life/561869/Approved- Food-Dan-Cluderay-fortune-selling-food-past-best-before-date)

-2 (a) What is meant by entrepreneur?
+(a) What is meant by entrepreneur?
 (2)

 (b) What is meant by business objective?
 (2)

 The Office for National Statistics stated that incomes fell by 2.2% in 2014. (c) Using the data in Extract B, calculate the income elasticity of demand for Approved Food, following an increase in weekly orders to 3,500 in 2014.
+You are

-You are advised to show your working.
+advised to show your working.
 (4)

-demand data.
-(4)
+(b) What is meant by business objective?
+The Office for National Statistics stated that incomes fell by 2.2% in 2014. (c) Using the data in Extract B, calculate the income elasticity of demand for